-- Delay TCA (delay-event) against a threshold - Exclude bin counts from the delay TCA (delay-event-exclusion) - Exclude bins from the computed averages (exclude-from-avg)
+- · Delay TCA (delay-event) against a threshold - Exclude bin counts from the delay TCA (delay-event-exclusion) - Exclude bins from the computed averages (exclude-from-avg)

 Individual results are still mapped and accounted for in the appropriate bins.
-However, excluded results will not be counted toward the event threshold or included in the rolling average, if explicitly configured to exclude.
-The delay-event and the delay-event-exclusion can be configured while the bin group is enabled.
+However, excluded results are counted toward the event threshold or included in the rolling average, if explicitly configured to exclude.
+The delay event and the delay event exclusion can be configured while the bin group is enabled.
 The exclude-from-avg requires the bin group to be disabled.
-An example of the delay-event is as follows:
+The following command configures the delay event: